Karl Adam (rowing coach): Coaching career

 Adam was co-founder of the Ratzeburg Rowing Club in 1953 and head of the Rowing Academy there.
 He never rowed and learned the rowing and sculling techniques by reading and observation in the late 1930s.
 He was a competitive boxer and a Student World Champion in 1937.
 He accompanied the German rowing team to the 1956 Summer Olympics as sculling coach.
 Germany performed poorly, and Adam returned determined to revolutionise their program to improve performance.

 A great innovator of rowing and training techniques, Adam's methods had a major impact on the further development of rowing.
 His rowing technique became known in the rowing world as the "Ratzeburg" style.
 Adam was the first to adapt fartlek, also known as speedplay, and interval training from track (athletics) as well as heavy weight training to rowing.
 He pioneered a new, more efficient, oar design and was the first coach to use "bucket" or "German" rigging.
+He wrote that he did NOT object that his rowers were using anabolic steroids.
+But it ought to be the decision of the rower himself.
+Officials, the coaching and medical staff should inform of the advantages and dangers, but never tell the athlete which decision to take.